Blue-faced rail: Description

 The blue-faced rail is a 30 cm, medium-sized, secretive, forest rail.
 It has a conspicuous patch of bare cobalt-blue skin around the eye that gives the bird its distinctive name.
 The blue-faced rail makes a snoring sound apparently similar to that of the snoring rail, and it also gives off a quiet clucking sound in alarm.

+Diet

+The blue-faced rail feeds on insects and snails.